wh2000292/JsonRPC/README.markdown

 ### IP based client restrictions

-The server can allow only some IP adresses:
+The server can allow only some IP addresses:

 ```php
 <?php